Abortion in Colorado: Abortion law reform

 In 1962, the American Law Institute published their model penal code, as it applied to abortions, with three circumstances where they believed a physician could justifiably perform an abortion: "If ... there is substantial risk that the continuance of the pregnancy would gravely impair the physical or mental health of the mother, or that the child would be born with grave physical or mental defect, or that the pregnancy resulted from rape, incest, or other felonious intercourse."
-In 1967, Colorado became the first state to apply this into law.
-In the late 1960s, Arkansas, California, Colorado, Georgia, Maryland, New Mexico, North Carolina, and Oregon made reforms to their abortion laws, with most of these states providing more detailed medical guidance on when therapeutic abortions could be performed.
-In 1967, Colorado became the first state to decriminalize abortion in cases of rape, incest, or in which pregnancy would lead to permanent physical disability of the woman.
-In 1978, the state of Colorado had set aside Medicaid funding to provide poor women abortions if they needed one.
-The parents of Becky Bell worked against proposed parental notification laws in Colorado in 1998.
+In 1967, Colorado became the first state to apply this into law, followed by Arkansas, California, Georgia, Maryland, New Mexico, North Carolina, and Oregon.
+Specifically, the new law permitted an abortion in cases of rape, incest, fetal abnormality, and to protect the life of the mother.
+However, it was only up to 16 weeks of pregnancy and required the husband's permission and approval from three doctors.
+Over 33 months, 1,500 Colorado women obtained legal abortions, while around 20,000 sought illegal abortions because of the costs and red tape.